Compute

 Solution Architecture

-To mirror inbound and outbound TCP traffic between a mirror source (network interface) and a given instance to a mirror target (network interface) in a different VPC from the mirror source, you can refer to the configurations in this section.
-In Figure 1, mirror source ECS-source and mirror target ECS-target are running in different VPCs (VPC-A and VPC-B).
-VPC-A and VPC-B are connected by a VPC peering connection.
+To mirror inbound and outbound TCP traffic between a mirror source (network interface) and a given instance to a mirror target (network interface) in a VPC different from the mirror source, you can refer to the configurations in this section.
+In Figure 1, mirror source ECS-source and mirror target ECS-target are running in different VPCs (VPC-A and VPC-B that are connected by a VPC peering connection).
 Traffic between ECS-source and ECS-test-A does not need to be mirrored.
 To mirror TCP traffic between ECS-source and ECS-test-B to ECS-target, a mirror session needs to be created.
 In this example, mirror session mirror-session-01 is created.
 You can configure it as follows:

-• Set the mirror source to network-interface-s of ECS-source, indicating that the inbound and outbound TCP traffic on this network interface will be mirrored.
+• Set the mirror source to network-interface-s on ECS-source.
+The inbound and outbound TCP traffic on this network interface will be mirrored.

-• Set the mirror target to network-interface-t of ECS-target, indicating that the inbound and outbound TCP traffic on network-interface-s will be mirrored to network-interface-t.
+• Set the mirror target to network-interface-t on ECS-target.
+The inbound and outbound TCP traffic on network-interface-s will be mirrored to network-interface-t.

 • Create a mirror filter (mirror-filter-01) and add the following rules: